robert-westenberger/knowledgebase/mathematics/discrete-mathematics/problems-and-examples/functions-exercises.md

 **d)** The domain is the set of bit strings and the range is $\N$ (if the string contains no $1$s then the value is $0$ by definition, or its position could be $1,2,3, \ldots$.

 ## Determine whether a function is onto
+A function is onto when its range is the entire codomain.
 ### 15
 Determine whether the function $f: \mathbf{Z} \times \mathbf{Z} \rightarrow \mathbf{Z}$ is onto if **a)** $f(m, n)=m+n$